 Incipient Species

 Alph.
-De Candolle and others have shown that plants which have very wide ranges generally present varieties.
+De Candolle and others have shown that plants with very wide ranges generally present varieties.

 In any limited country, a species will have give rise to well-marked varieties if it: